-Israel’s education system is failing by not preparing students well enough for matriculation examinations, as well as lacking technological infrastructure, according to a report released by State Comptroller Matanyahu Englman on Monday.
+Israel’s education system is failing by not preparing students well enough for matriculation examinations, as well as lacking technological infrastructure, the state comptroller says in a report.

-The ombudsman report stated that despite five years passing since the start of an education reform, at least half of the curricula have not been updated.
+The report says that despite five years having passed since the start of a national education reform, at least half of the curricula have yet to be updated.

 According to the report, 51 percent of high school curricula that were approved a decade ago have not been updated since.

-The comptroller added that the large number of matriculation examinations students are required to go through — 10 or 11 at least — causes schools to invest less in “imparting required skills for students.”
+The comptroller adds that the large number of matriculation examinations students are required to go through, at least 10-11, prompt schools to invest less in “imparting required skills for students.”

 Englman recommended that the Education Ministry “formulate a comprehensive policy and a dedicated strategic plan for the adaptation of 21st-century skills among students.”